How to Park your Canadian Phone Number

 Number parking with your Provider:

-Your first choice to park your number should be your current provider.
+Your first choice to park your Canadian phone number should be your current provider.
 Because that is likely to be the most hassle-free option.
 The last thing you need when you are in the midst of that last-minute rush before leaving for a long trip away is to waste valuable time on trying new services for retaining your current phone number.
 Independent number parking services can be complicated to port to and are not always guaranteed to work.

 Many of the popular providers allow you to preserve your plan rates and your mobile number by putting your plan temporarily on ‘Vacation Suspension’.
 That way you only pay a reduced monthly amount for the privilege of retaining your number and being certain of having your current plan re-activated upon return.